All civil engineering graduate applicants must submit the following materials.

 Graduate Record Exam (GRE)

-All applicants are encouraged to submit GRE scores, and they are strongly recommended for any applicant whose GPA is below 2.75, which is our normal lower limit for provisional admission.
+Official GRE scores are required for all international applicants.
+Domestic applicants are encouraged to submit GRE scores, and they are strongly recommended for any applicant whose GPA is below 2.75, which is our normal lower limit for provisional admission.
 Use Institution Code 4875, Department Code 1102.

 Strong candidates will have verbal plus quantitative scores exceeding 315, with a minimum of 300 expected.
 For tests taken prior to 2011, these scores are equivalent to 1200 and 1000, respectively.